telecombcn-dl/2018-dlcv/_posts/2000-01-06-practical.md

 * ECTS credits: 2.5 (corresponds to **full-time dedication** during the week course)
 * Teaching language: English
 * The course is offered for both master and bachelor students, but under two study programmes adapted to each profile.
-* Class Dates: End of June / Early July 2018 (to be confirmed)
+* Class Dates: June 28 - July 4, 2018
-* Class Schedule: 3-7pm (you will need 6 extra hours a day for homework during the week course)
+* Class Schedule: 10am-2pm (you will need 4 extra hours a day for homework during the week course)
 * Capacity: 40 students
 * Location: [Campus Nord UPC, Module D5, Room 010](https://imatge.upc.edu/web/contact)